wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 24 So when they found they were nigh being made captive, they departed in haste from the town and from the strong hold thereof, save about two score.

-25 Now when the army of Britain was overthrown ; when they were compelled to flee from the strong bold ; the wickedness of Satan entered into their hearts.
+25 Now when the army of Britain was overthrown ; when they were compelled to flee from the strong hold ; the wickedness of Satan entered into their hearts.

 [102]

-26 And they gathered together abundance of the black dust and fixed it into the lower-most part of the fort, below the walls of stone.
+26 And they gathered together abundance of the black dust and fixed it into the lowermost part of the fort, below the walls of stone.

 27 After which they put a lighted match nigh to it, so that when the whole army of Columbia got into the hold, they might be destroyed.